 Students whose absences are approved should be allowed to make up any work missed in order to satisfy the 120-hour attendance requirement.
 Examples of make-up work that address both time and academic requirements of a course may include after-school and/or weekend make-up programs and extended-year programs.

-A student will be allowed to make up work missed during the absence as long as the student or his/her parent/legal guardian makes appropriate arrangements with the teacher(s) within five school days of the student's return to school.
-The student should complete the make-up work within 10 days after his/her return to school, although the teacher may provide additional time in which to complete the work to the extent additional time is appropriate and reasonable.
+A student will be allowed to make up work missed during the absence as long as the student or his/her parent/legal guardian makes appropriate arrangements with the teacher(s) within five (5) school days of the student’s return to school.
+The student should complete the make-up work within ten (10) days after his/her return to school, although the teacher may provide additional time in which to complete the work to the extent additional time is appropriate and reasonable.

-All make-up time and work must be completed within 30 days from the last day of the course.
+All make-up time and work must be completed within thirty (30) days from the last day of the course.
 The board or its designee may extend the time for a student’s completion of the requirements due to extenuating circumstances that include, but are not limited to, the student’s medical condition, family emergencies, and other student academic requirements that are considered to be a maximum load.
-Make-up requirements that extend beyond 30 days due to extenuating circumstances must be completed prior to the beginning of the subsequent new school year.
+Make-up requirements that extend beyond thirty (30) days due to extenuating circumstances must be completed prior to the beginning of the subsequent new school year.

 Option: Districts that have received approval by the South Carolina Department of Education to implement a proficiency-based course credit system should also include the language below in the section titled “Proficiency based credit.”
-The district may also elect to include the specific body of evidence that will be accepted from the student to demonstrate proficiency without requiring the student to make up the seat time (e.g., blended learning, make-up work, teacher final exam as benchmark to show proficiency).
+The district may also elect to include the specific body of evidence that will be accepted from the student to demonstrate proficiency without requiring the student to make up the seat time (e.g. blended learning, make-up work, teacher final exam as benchmark to show proficiency).

 Proficiency-based credit